yingzou/angular-bootstrap/README.md

 angular-bootstrap
 =================

-Angular Bootstrap with small changes
+Angular Bootstrap with small changes based on version 0.11.0